Moss Landing Marine Labs:

 The Road to MLML Shore Labs

 Follow the directions above to Moss Landing Road.
 Take the bridge across Sandholdt Rd. (on the right if approaching from North, on the left if approaching from the South).
-MLML Small Boat/Diving Operations is located on the right after the fish processing area (7539 Sandholdt Rd.).
-MLML Shore Lab Facility Norte is on the left across the street from Small Boat/Diving Operations (7544 Sandholdt Rd.).
-Marine Operations will be on the right in the Cannery Building (7532 Sandholdt Rd., Suite 5), next to Small Boat/Diving Operations.
+MLML Small Boat/Diving Operations and Marine Operations is located on the right after the fish processing area (7539 Sandholdt Rd.).
+MLML Norte Facility is on the left across the street from Small Boat/Diving Operations (7544 Sandholdt Rd.).
+The MLML Aquaculture Building is located on the left side immediately after crossing the harbor bridge (7722 Sandholdt Rd.).